Access Point Latency Insights: Know Your Network Part 4

 - What amount of latency is incurred by APs across the market?

-- How does latency compare between AP models?
+- Also, how does latency compare between AP models?

 Continue reading to get the answer to these questions.
-When you’re done, click here for a free download of the entire 26-page Fixed Wireless Network Report!
+When you’re done, don’t forget to grab your free download of the entire 26-page Fixed Wireless Network Report!

 Well, it’s common knowledge that latency requirements differ a lot from application to application.
 For example, high latency has very little effect on Netflix but has a large impact on gaming.
 However, a simple point of comparison is Voice over Internet Protocol (VoIP).
 Typically, the end-to-end latency for a VoIP call must be less than 150 ms for the user to have a decent experience.
 Looking at the data in the above figure, we can see that the vast majority of APs are under this threshold.